ninthpath/ninthpath.github.io/_posts/2017-01-25-fun-with-flash.md

 ## Almost, but not quite
-In this code, from ```CallbackView.as```, we see another example of how we can use FlashVars to make the Flash file run javascript:
+In this code, from ```CallbackView.as```, we see another example of how we can use FlashVars to make the Flash file run Javascript:

 {% highlight actionscript %}
 /** sending the current file,title,id,state,timestamp to callback **/